-How can I determine if my policy provides coverage for losses caused by extreme weather?
+How can you determine if your policy provides coverage for losses caused by extreme weather?

-Losses resulting from hurricanes, hail and severe windstorms are covered under most homeowner’s policies.
+Losses resulting from hurricanes, hail, and severe windstorms are covered under most homeowner’s policies.
 If your home is damaged by a flood, for example, the loss will not be covered unless you have obtained separate coverage through the National Flood Insurance Program.
 Similarly, coverage for damage caused by the accumulation of snow and ice might necessitate payment of additional coverage.
 Take the time to review your policy or to have a professional explain the policy to you.

-Is my insurer entitled to inspect my home after I make a claim?
+Is your insurer entitled to inspect your home after you file a claim?

-Am I entitled to receive my entire premium amount if I cancel my policy during the coverage term?
+Are you entitled to receive your entire premium amount refunded if you cancel your policy during the coverage term?

-Do I need special coverage if I travel frequently for extended periods?
+Do you need special coverage if you travel frequently for extended periods?

 Standard homeowner’s policies generally contain an exclusion that applies if the home is going to be vacant for an extended period like 30-60 days.
 If you travel for extended periods or might need time to secure a new tenant for a rental property, you might want to purchase special coverage for losses that occur during extended periods of vacancy.
 Insurers require an endorsement and special premium for this coverage because homes are more vulnerable to vandalism when they are clearly empty.
 Further, the homeowner is in a better position to cope with a peril that causes loss when residing on the premises.
 The increased ability of a homeowner to prevent a loss or mitigate the extent of the damage explains the rationale for the vacancy exclusion.